oliulv/crypto-trend-detector/README.md

-# foak
+# crypto trend detector
 Let's try this then.

-Attempting to create a model which predicts the future price movements of memecoins.
+Attempting to create a model which detects and predicts crypto currency price movements.